The Advantages of Continued Nursing

 (Chennai, Tamil Nadu, India.)

 "My fiance has type 2 diabetes.
-We are going to get married in the next year and we would both love to have a baby.
+We will get married the following year, and we would love to have a baby.
 Could we have a child without it being detrimental to her health?
 Would diabetes affect our baby?

 My fiance keeps her blood sugar at normal levels.
 Would we need to give the baby any medication?
 What foods are good for the baby's health and the mother's health during the pregnancy?
 Would we need to take any special precautions during delivery?
 Can my fiance feed her child regularly?
 And for how long should she breastfeed?"